-The Purdue chapter of the Academy of Student Pharmacists is also affiliated with the Indiana Pharmacists Alliance (IPA).
-Membership is extended to all undergraduate and graduate students enrolled in pharmacy programs.
-Its objectives are to encourage and provide for student participation in national, state, and local association affairs; to encourage scholarly, scientific, and professional attitudes and performance among pharmacy students; to provide a forum for discussion of matters relating to these objectives; and to familiarize students with the conditions existing in and the problems confronting the pharmacy profession.
+As the student branch of APhA, the Purdue chapter is also affiliated with the Indiana Pharmacists Association (IPA).
+Membership is extended to all students in the professional and pre-professional program.
+Its objectives are to encourage and provide for student participation in national, state, and local association affairs; to encourage scholarly, scientific, and professional activity and performance among pharmacy students; to provide a forum for discussion and familiarize students with issues confronting the profession.

 CPNP Purdue is a recognized student chapter of the national College of Psychiatric and Neurologic Pharmacists organization.
 CPNP Purdue is a student-driven organization focusing on outreach to, community services for, and education of persons with psychiatric and neurologic disorders.
 Eligible students are PharmD students in the P1-P4 years with an interest in working with people with mental illnesses.

 IPA-IASP is a student branch of the state association, Indiana Pharmacists Association.
 All pre-pharmacy and pharmacy students who are members of the state association are eligible to join.
 The organization works to connect students to events and opportunities at the state level, as well as to other Purdue students also involved in IPA.